RarePepe-Party/rpp-cards-ruleset/README.md

 Rarepepe.Party uses [moonsharp] as Lua runtime, and all the inherent restrictions to it apply to rule scripts.

+## Game modes

+The game has 3 modes where the cards can be used: Overworld, PvP and Team.

+### Overworld

+In this mode the players move freely in a two dimensional map as part of a team, with resources available to be gathered by the activation of certain cards with sources that are engulfed by each team's territory.
+These resources are of a certain type, and can only be extracted by the use of certain cards.

+### PvP

+In this mode the players confront each other taking turns at activating their cards' abilities and using utility cards to gain an edge over the other player.
+Certain cards spawn "creatures" into the gameplay area and other cards create effects over cards, gameplay conditions or the other player.

+A game mechanic where players can help others in PvP is being developed and will be filled in in this space when developed.

+### Team

+In this mode the cards create effects over all the players in the team continuously or depending on certain conditions.
+These effects should be better the rarer the card.

+Cards played as "team cards" can potentially have upkeep costs for the whole team and each player should balance how much of these cards are in use at any time.

 ## Card lifecycle

 _Overworld events_: